-Physical Risk Definition Magnitude (high, low)3 Impact to AECL damage facilities, above- ground infrastructure, equipment and power infrastructure, leading to power outages, operationa service disruptions, and frequency and intensity may damage facilities, above- ground infrastructure, equipment and power infrastructure, leading to power outages, operational/ AECL's sites (including Chalk River Laboratories) in the past, however, no infrastructure has been damaged, nor have operations been impacted.
-AECL sites are located adjacent to heavily-foresterareas, therefore, the exposure rating has been upgraded to high.
-Key risk: Increased vulnerability of the Whiteshell Laboratories and Chalk River Laboratories sites do to location in heavily-forested areas and near the Garrison Petawawa which have experienced fire activity in the past.
+Physical Risk Definition Magnitude (high, low)3 Impact to AECL wildfires free dan gro equ infr pow serv High Exposure: Large fires have occurred adjacent to AECL's sites (including Chalk River Laboratories) in the past, however, no infrastructure has been damaged, nor have operations been impacted.
 AECL sites are located adjacent to heavily-forested areas, therefore, the exposure rating has been upgraded to high.
-Key risk: Increased vulnerability of the Whiteshell causing safety concerns and supply chain disruptions, and/or may pose human to location in heavily-forested areas and near the Garrison Petawawa which have experienced fire health impacts to workers on site.
-Mitigation strategies: Forests adjacent to AECL sites are generally mixed deciduous forests, which usually do not burn as rapidly or as intensely as forests composed of coniferous trees.
-Chalk River Laboratories' Forest Management Plan considers suitable habitats that mimic natural disturbance cycles of forests of the Great Lakes St. Lawrence, and can lower fire risk (e.g., planting mixed deciduous trees that are less flammable than coniferous trees).
-In addition, CNL has a fire response crew, and as part of their emergency response and preparedness planning, on-site staff at Chalk River Laboratories are tested and trained on fire safety. temperatures - heat extreme temperatures may increase the dema HVAC systems and/or o mechanical and electric systems, as well as imple to worker health and Projected increases in extreme temperatures (heat) may increase the demand on HVAC systems and/or other Exposure: All AECL sites experience moderate exposure to extreme heat under all climate scenarios, with some experiencing high exposure under a high-emission scenario. mechanical and electrical systems, as well as impacts to worker health and safety and disruptions to Exposure: Large fires have occurred adjacent to AECL's sites (including Chalk River Laboratories) in the past, however, no infrastructure has been damaged, nor have operations been impacted.
-AECL sites are located adjacent to heavily-forested areas, therefore, the exposure rating has been upgraded to high.
 Key risk: Increased vulnerability of the Whiteshell Laboratories and Chalk River Laboratories sites due to location in heavily-forested areas and near the Garrison Petawawa which have experienced fire activity in the past.
 Mitigation strategies: Forests adjacent to AECL sites are generally mixed deciduous forests, which usually do not burn as rapidly or as intensely as forests composed of coniferous trees.
 Chalk River Laboratories' Forest Management Plan considers suitable habitats that mimic natural disturbance cycles of forests of the Great Lakes St. Lawrence, and can lower fire risk (e.g., planting mixed deciduous trees that are less flammable than coniferous trees).
 In addition, CNL has a fire response crew, and as part of their emergency response and preparedness planning, on-site staff at Chalk River Laboratories are tested and trained on fire safety.
-Moderate Exposure: All AECL sites experience moderate exposure to extreme heat under all climate mitigation strategies to minimize the health and safety risk to outdoor staff by updating their work and rest requirements.
-CNL will consider upgrading or retrofitting HVAC systems in the future to increase the capacity of facility cooling systems
+Extreme temperatures - heat Projected increases in extreme temperatures (heat) may increase the demand on HVAC systems and/or other exposure to extreme heat under all climat scenarios, with some experiencing high expounder a high-emission scenario.
+Key risk: Laboratories are unable to comple analytical chemistry if indoor temperatures e a certain threshold, which could impact proschedules due to further delays.
+Indoor and outdoor air quality can be impacted by increasincidents of extreme heat (e.g. increased smowith negative impacts on the health and safe of staff.
+Mitigation strategies: CNL has implemented mitigation strategies to minimize the health a safety risk to outdoor staff by updating their and rest requirements.
+CNL will consider upgror retrofitting HVAC systems in the future to Exposure: All AECL sites experience moderate exposure to extreme heat under all climate scenarios, with some experiencing high exposure under a high-emission scenario. mechanical and electrical systems, as well as impacts to worker health and safety and disruptions to laboratory work.
+Key risk: Laboratories are unable to complete analytical chemistry if indoor temperatures exceed a certain threshold, which could impact project schedules due to further delays.
+Indoor and outdoor air quality can be impacted by increased incidents of extreme heat (e.g. increased smog) with negative impacts on the health and safety Mitigation strategies: CNL has implemented mitigation strategies to minimize the health and safety risk to outdoor staff by updating their work and rest requirements.
+CNL will consider upgrading or retrofitting HVAC systems in the future to increase the capacity of facility cooling systems to withstand events of extreme heat.